Syntax Guide

 true

-For branch.delete events, the default is false.
-For other events, the default is true.
+For branch.delete event, default value is false.
+For other events, default value is true.

 git.submodules